uribarri/CS_Coursework/6-042j-fall-2010/Homeworks/HW1.md

 Let all three of $w,x,y \in \text{ odd}$.
 Now $w = 2i + 1$, $x = 2j+1$, and $y = 2k + 1$.
 Then $z^2 = 4(i^2 + j^2 + k^2) + 4(i + j + k) + 3$, which is odd.

 I have **not proven** the proposition.
-It appears to fail if two of the three numbers are simultaneously odd.
+It appears to fail if two of the three numbers are simultaneously odd (the sum of two odds is always an even).